-- The assets of the District exceeded liabilities at the close of the fiscal year by \$11,035.
-This entire amount is considered unrestricted net position and may be used to meet the ongoing obligations to citizens and creditors. - The District's total net position decreased by \$1,646 from 2019-20. - The District has no debt.
+- In May 2017 voters approved a local option tax levy of \$0.68(1) per \$1,000(1) of assessed value; fiscal year 2020-21 was the third year of this five-year levy. - The assets of the District exceeded liabilities at the close of the fiscal year by \$18,083.
+The entire amount is considered unrestricted net position and may be used to meet the ongoing obligations to citizens and creditors. - The District's total net position decreased by \$1,458 from 2019-20. - The District has no debt.

-Overview of the Basic Financial Statements
+Overview of the Financial Statements

 This discussion and analysis is intended to serve as an introduction to the District's basic financial statements.
-The District's basic financial statements are comprised of three components: 1) government-wide financial statements, 2) fund financial statements and 3) notes to the financial statements.
+The District's basic financial statements are comprised of three components: 1) government-wide financial statements, 2) fund financial statements, and 3) notes to the basic financial statements.